 The ConnectMenlo EIR found that future development proposals could be inconsistent with the applicable goals, policies, and programs in the General Plan that have been prepared to reduce and/or avoid impacts to the environment and the supporting zoning standards.
 To address this potential significant impact, the ConnectMenlo EIR included Mitigation Measure LU-2 to ensure plan and policy consistency.
 These same findings apply to implementation of the HEU, as proposals for future development pursuant to the HEU could be inconsistent with the General, resulting in a potentially significant impact.
 Implementation of Mitigation Measure LU-2 would ensure that future development that would occur with implementation of the HEU not cause a significant environmental impact due to a conflict with the General Plan and the supporting Zoning standards.
-Therefore, implementation of this mitigation measure would reduce potential impacts to a less-than-significant level with mitigation.
-The SEIR found that the HEU would be consistent with other applicable plans, including the El Camino Real/Downtown Specific Plan; Plan Bay Area 2040; the San Francisco Bay Plan; and the Comprehensive Land Use Plan for the Palo Alto Airport, with no mitigation required.
+Therefore, implementation of this mitigation.
+The SEIR found that the HEU would be consistent with other applicable plans, including the EI Camino Real/Downtown Specific Plan; Plan Bay Area 2040; the San Francisco Bay Plan; and the Comprehensive Land Use Plan for the Palo Alto Airport, with no mitigation required.